GregorWebDesign/gscc-workshop-notes/task3_maps.md

 Support for creating an using maps doesn't come with the basic-level Android development software.
 We need to add those files as `dependencies` which Android Studio will then take care of, for us.

-Open `build.gradle (Module:app)` and update the dependencies section so it contains the commented lines.
+Open `build.gradle (Module:app)` and update the dependencies section to look like this.

 ```groovy
 dependencies {